MRtrix3/mrtrix3/docs/concepts/pe_scheme.rst

    in particular for operating within the BIDS specification.
 There is a caveat here:
-   If you use the ``-json_export`` option on an image with *fixed* phase encoding, the ``PhaseEncodingDirection`` and ``TotalReadoutTime`` fields will be written as expected by BIDS; however if the image contains *variable* phase eocnding, then the ``pe_scheme`` header entry will be written to the JSON file, and this will not be appropriately interpreted by other BIDS tools.
+   If you use the ``-json_export`` option on an image with *fixed* phase encoding, the ``PhaseEncodingDirection`` and ``TotalReadoutTime`` fields will be written as expected by BIDS; however if the image contains *variable* phase encoding, then the ``pe_scheme`` header entry will be written to the JSON file, and this will not be appropriately interpreted by other BIDS tools.